 - The legitimate interest the person or agency had in the information

 - The date the person or agency made the request

 - Whether the request was granted and, if it was, the date access was permitted or the disclosure was made

 - The name of any third party or agency to whom information may be redisclosed.

 The College will maintain this record of disclosures as long as it maintains the student's education record.
-The required time for maintaining such records will be five years after graduation, with some records being maintained permanently.
+See related Administrative Procedure 3.102 Records Retention and Disposal.